simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 a filter query).
 Period balances ignore transactions before the report start date, so they show the change in balance during the report period.
 They are more useful eg when viewing a time log.

-`C` toggles cleared mode, which shows balances for postings with [cleared status](/journal.html#status) only.
+`U` toggles filtering by [unmarked status](/journal.html#status), including or excluding unmarked postings in the balances.
-Similarly, `P` toggles pending mode, which shows balances for pending postings only, and `U` toggles uncleared mode, which shows balances for unmarked postings only.
+Similarly, `P` toggles pending postings, and `C` toggles cleared postings.
+(By default, balances include all postings;
+if you activate one or two status filters, only those postings are included; and if you activate all three, the filter is removed.)

 `R` toggles real mode, in which [virtual postings](/journal.html#virtual-postings) are ignored.